ant-design/ant-design/.github/CONTRIBUTING.md

 It's welcomed to pull request.
 And there are some tips about that:

-1. It is a good habit to create a feature request issue to disscuss whether the feature is necessary before you implement it.
-However, it's unnecessary to create an issue to claim that you found a typo or improved the readability of documentaion, just create a pull request.
+1. It is a good habit to create a feature request issue to discuss whether the feature is necessary before you implement it.
+However, it's unnecessary to create an issue to claim that you found a typo or improved the readability of documentation, just create a pull request.
 1. Run `npm run lint` and fix those errors before committing in order to keep consistent code style.
 1. Rebase before creating a PR to keep commit history clear.
 1. Add some descriptions and refer relative issues for you PR.